jerrysf2009/jenkins-k8s/README.md

 # jenkins-k8s
-Host Jenkins in Kubernetes with Helm, Argo CD
+Host Jenkins Server in Kubernetes with Helm, Argo CD

 <h2>How to use:</h2>